 Originally formed as a duo between singer/songwriter/ukulele player Bliss Blood and guitarist Al Street in 2010 to write original acoustic music together, they released two cds on their own label Onliest Records, "Evanescent" and "Live on the Lilac".
 Their third cd, UNPSUN, 14 all original compositions, is available now!

-They still play as a duo, and have also expanded their band to include vibraphonist Tom Beckham; horns by Marcus Parsley, trumpet, Jim Fryer, trombone and euphonium, and bassist Tim Luntzel, and have a repertoire of over 100 tunes, including 1920's blues and jazz tunes, 50's and 60's 'cool jazz' vocal tunes, and music from films, as well as their ever-growing original repertoire.
+They still play as a duo, and have also expanded their band to include vibraphonist Tom Beckham; horns by Marcus Parsley, trumpet, Jim Fryer, trombone, and have a repertoire of over 100 tunes, including 1920's blues and jazz tunes, 50's and 60's 'cool jazz' vocal tunes, and music from films, as well as their ever-growing original repertoire.

 They perform around the NY area at places as diverse as The Flatiron Room, The Soho Grand Hotel Club Room, Manderley Bar in the McKittrick Hotel, wineries and restaurants and private events.